Mixed-Effect Thompson Sampling: EXPERIMENTS

-\section{Experiments}
+\section{EXPERIMENTS}

-We evaluate \texttt{G-HierTS} using synthetic and real-world problems, and compare it to baselines that either ignore or partially use latent parameters.
-Additional experiments are in \cref{app:experiments}.
-In each plot, we report the averages and standard errors of the quantities.
+We evaluate \alg on both synthetic and real-world problems.
+In each plot, we report the average values and their standard errors.
+Additional experiments are conducted in \cref{app:experiments}.
+The code is provided in this \href{https://github.com/imadaouali/Mixed-Effect-Thompson-Sampling}{Github repository}.

-\subsection{Synthetic experiments}
+\subsection{Synthetic Experiments}

-Our first experiments are on a synthetic Gaussian bandit, where we validate our theoretical findings from \cref{sec:analysis}.
-We consider the setting in \cref{subsec:contextual_gaussian_bandits}.
-The hyper-prior is set as $\mu_\Psi=[0]_{Ld}$ and $\Sigma_\Psi=3I_{Ld}$, the conditional action covariance is $\Sigma_{0,i} = I_{d}$ for all $i \in [K]$, and the observation noise is $\sigma=1$.
-We use this setting because learning of the latent parameters is most beneficial when they are more uncertain than the action parameters.
-The context $X_t$ is sampled uniformly from $[-1,1]^d$.
-We run $20$ simulations and sample the mixing weights $b_{i,\ell}$ uniformly from $[-1,1]$ in each run.
+We start with two synthetic problems: the linear and logistic bandit settings in \eqref{eq:contextual_gaussian_model} and \eqref{eq:contextual_bernoulli_model}, respectively.
+The effect prior is parameterized by $\mu_\Psi=\mathbf{0}_{Ld}$ and $\Sigma_\Psi=3I_{Ld}$, the action covariance is $\Sigma_{0,i} = I_{d}$ for all $i \in [K]$, and the observation noise is $\sigma=1$.
+We use this setting since modeling of the effect parameters is the most beneficial when they are more uncertain than the action ones (\cref{sec:benefits_structure}).
+The context $X_t$ is sampled uniformly from $[-1, 1]^d$.
+We run $50$ simulations and sample the mixing weights $b_{i, \ell}$ from $[-1,1]$ in each run.